The Mighty Pinker Has Struck Out

 Signposting, ultimately, reveals the basic outline of a piece.
 Pinker would benefit from such a breakdown.
 Had he broken chapters into clearer sections and subsections, he would have seen just how rambling his prose can be.
 And he could have reorganized his thoughts into a logical sequence.

-Without these signposts, Pinker skids all over, like a car driving on ice.
+Without these signposts, Pinker skids all over, like a car on ice.
 In his chapter about “classic style,” for example he jumps from one technique to another: similes, metaphors, showing, analogy, narrative, metadiscourse, signposting, questions, asides, voice, hedging, intensifiers, just to mention a dozen.
 You need to hunt for these ideas, though.
 In the end, Pinker’s guide is no guide at all.

 To nitpick or not to nitpick?